Sheet Pan Caprese Chicken

 US METRICS

-• 1.33 lbs boneless skinless chicken breast (4 pieces)
+• 1.33 lbs boneless skinless chicken breast (4 pieces, lightly pounded to same thickness)

 • 2 tbsp olive oil, divided